Are you interested in finding out more about the US Cyber Challenge? The answers to your questions can be found below.

 Do I need to live in the state that is hosting a Camp?

-Competitors must be 18 years or older and reside in the participating state or be attending school in the state associated to the regions outlined above.
+Competitors must be 18 years or older and reside in the United States.

 I am no longer in school, but working.
 May I attend the camps?